Points of Interest: What to See and Places to Visit in Estonia

 Lahemaa National Park

-If you are thinking where to go in Estonia during sunny summer days, Lahemaa National Park is the best choice.
+If you are thinking where to visit in Estonia during sunny summer days, Lahemaa National Park is the best choice.
 The national park is located on the northern coast of Estonia and offers a variety of activities such as hiking, water sports, nature watching and etc. Lahemaa National Park is a home to moose, wild boars, brown bears, and foxes.
 There are beautiful pine and cliff forests, rivers, seashores full of sand and stones that make you fall in love with the park.
 Unfortunately, the national park is quite flat and the highest point is only around 115m above sea level.
 However, you still need strength to hike to the highest point.

 Also, Lahemaa national park has lots of trekking trails that lead around the national park through the highest point.
 Of course, if you are visiting the park in summer, don’t forget to rent a camping pod and enjoy the park for few days.

 Hiiumaa is the second largest island in Estonia that is admired for its scenery.
 The island is often included in the best Estonia scenery list that is made by Estonian travel guides.
 Hiiumaa is well-known for historical lighthouses (one of them is one of the world’s oldest lighthouses that was built in the 16th century), unspoiled nature and beautiful rural areas.
 Also, it is one of tourists’ most favorite Estonia’s winter places since during winter an island has the longest ice road in Europe.
 Hiiumaa Island is loved by surfers, sailors, nature lovers, holidaymakers, and hikers.
 It’s a perfect place to relax your mind and body any time of the year while traveling around Estonia.

 Matsalu National Park